 The approach taken towards understanding these problems is to combine complex fieldwork with careful mathematical analysis at my desk (think of it as brawn and brains).
 I go to sea in ships ranging in size from the 7m department whaler to the 80m CCGS J. P. Tully (and sometimes fly above the sea in small planes and helicopters).
 As well as using standard techniques for sampling the ocean temperature and salinity I am also actively developing new methods for flow visualization using acoustics and optics.

-Recently I have been involved in the development of the new seawater standard, TEOS-10 (This is not as boring as it sounds - a brief introduction to TEOS-10 is available here, or if you want to read about the history of how a small group of the right people can solve a complex problem try reading the Preface article here).
+- In the last decade I have been involved in the development of the new seawater standard, TEOS-10 (This is actually quite exciting - a brief introduction to TEOS-10 is available here, or if you want to read about the history of how a small group of the right people can solve a complex problem try reading the Preface article here).

 Important Information for prospective students: